Saturday, September 6, 2025

 “The cities of the South shall be shut up, and no one shall open them; Judah shall be carried away captive, all of it; it shall be wholly carried away captive.”
 Jeremiah 13:19

 The cities of the south were farthest from the enemy.
 Babylon’s army advanced to them from the north.
-The Lord warned them in advance that the entire nation was going down.
-Their cities will be shut up due to a lack of people left behind to keep them operational.
+Their cities will be shut up due to a lack of people to keep them operational.

 “Lift up your eyes and see those who come from the north.
 Where is the flock that was given to you, your beautiful sheep?”
 Jeremiah 13:20